Ilanss/ArchiOWeb-gameboard-api/gameboardAPI/README.md

 	- Sensitive operations must be protected by requiring valid authentication.
 	- Authentication must be provided as a JWT token.
 - The API must have a pub-sub component in real time:
-	-	One or more of the following must be provided:
+	-	The following must be provided:
 		- An endpoint ws: // or wss: // that an ordinary WebSockets client can connect to receive messages in real time.
-		- A WAMP publication subject that a subscriber can subscribe to receive real-time messages.
-	-	The WebSockets endpoint or WAMP topic must send real-time messages containing data relevant to the application.
+	-	The WebSockets endpoint must send real-time messages containing data relevant to the application.
-	- The WebSockets endpoint or the WAMP topic may not be protected.
+	- The WebSockets endpoint may not be protected.

 ### Infrastructure